AliyunContainerService/ack-secret-manager/README.md

    VersionId: v1
    ```

-2. Shared KMS
+2. Create SecretStore & ExternalSecret

    Prerequisite: Enable RRSA for the cluster and correctly configure the relevant RAM Role permissions

-   - Create a test instance of SecretStore.
+   Create a test instance of SecretStore.
 The test template is as follows.
 Some fields need to be replaced.

      ```yaml
      apiVersion: 'alibabacloud.com/v1alpha1'